lmichel/essai/README.md

 The goal of this project is to investigate the possibility of simplifying the syntax of the VO-DML mapping in VOTable and to make it more flexible to be usable over a large variety of datasets.
 It is currently based on the SimpleTimeSeries data model (10/2018).
-This model is still in development,some physical quantities used in the project could be obsolete.
+This model is still in development, some model features used in the project could be obsolete.

 You can get more about our mapping sntax on the [wiki](https://github.com/lmichel/vodml-lite-mapping/wiki)